IVF and Egg Donation in the UK

 IVF in the UK - basic information

-Egg Donation in UKbrief information regarding donor eggs IVF in UK
+Egg Donation in the UKbrief information regarding donor eggs IVF in the UK

 Egg donation cycles per year1

 |IVF and Egg Donation in Ukraine - availability and limits|

 not specified by legislation, decided by each clinic individually